top of page

 Dr. Bhasin is Joe J. King Professor of Civil Engineering and Director for the Center for Transportation Research at The University of Texas at Austin.
 His research and teaching interests are in the area of pavements and infrastructure materials.
 He has led several research projects sponsored by state and federal agencies as well private corporations from within and outside the United States.
 His research has delivered tools that are aimed at solving immediate problems being faced by the industry as well as shaping the future of materials being used in the construction and maintenance of roadways.
 Dr. Bhasin's research and teaching has been recognized through several different awards and honors including the prestigious National Science Foundation CAREER award, the CUTC-ARTBA (Council of University Transportation Centers - American Road and Transportation Builders Association) award for outstanding contributions to research and teaching in transportation, and ASCE's Walter L. Huber Research Prize.
 He has also received the President's Associates Teaching Excellence Award at the University of Texas at Austin and the Regents Outstanding Teaching Award at the University of Texas (UT) System for his teaching excellence.

-Dr. Linbing Wang is a professor in civil engineering materials and transportation infrastructure at Virginia Tech.
+Dr. Linbing Wang is a professor in University of Georgia, College of Engineeringh.
 He is the founding chair of the Committee on Mechanics of Pavements, former Chair of the Nanomechanics and Micromechanics committee, a Fellow of ASCE, and a Fellow of the Engineering Mechanics Institute of ASCE.
 Dr. Wang has led more than 70 research projects funded by NSF, NCHRP, FHWA, DoD, DoA, DoTs, MOST and CNSF.
 His research centers on smart, resilient and sustainable transportation infrastructures.
 Specific foci of his research include multiscale characterization, modeling and simulation; smart and sustainable technologies; energy harvesting and sensor development; laser interferometry for material characterization and pavement assessment; innovative infrastructure assessment and performance predictions; high performance and multifunctional materials; smart and resilient infrastructures; pavement testing and mechanistic pavement design; infrastructure preservation and management; and IoT sensor network for structural health monitoring and safety.
 Dr. Wang has served as a member of committees of TRB, ASCE, and panels of NCHRP and NSF.
 He is the author of Mechanics of Asphalt, Microstructure and Micromechanics, McGraw Hill, and author/co-author of more than 250 journal and proceeding publications.
 Dr. Wang has organized/co-organized a number of international workshops, symposiums, conferences and hosted visiting students and faculty members from universities in China and Europe.

 University of Nottingham, UK